DNR study suggests possible sources of PFAS in Madison drinking water

 “Before everything was Truax, Truax, Truax,” said Sarah Hoye, communications director for the DNR.
 “It’s not just Truax.”

-Hoye said investigators now will try to contact people connected with the potential sources to find out more about what went on there.
+Hoye said investigators now will try to contact people connected with the potential sources to find out more about what went on at the sites.

 “What were you making?
 What were you doing?”
 Hoye said.